-Spring and Things - REGISTRATION IS OPEN
+Autumn Adventures - REGISTRATION IS OPEN

 Join us for our program on Tuesday or Thursday or come both days!
 Every day at the Farm and Forest School is different, motivated by the changes that the seasons bring to the land and led by the individual interests of our students.
 Our programs are designed by outdoor professionals and experienced educators with a passion for Nature-Based Learning.

 Session fees must be paid in full, upon registration.

 Select your program - Tuesday ONLY, Thursday ONLY, or both Tuesday/Thursday

 Fill out the online registration form and pay directly through Paypal.